alevy/www/content/research.html.markdown

 ### Beetle

+Bluetooth Low Energy is an ultra-low power link layer designed for personal area networks and ubiquitous computing.
+This efficiency comes at the cost of flexibility: each ultra-low power peripheral can communicate with at most one controller (phone) and only one application on that phone can interact with it.
+These and other restrictions preclude many interesting applications.
+Beetle is a new communication architecture which removes many of Bluetooth Low Energy's restrictions.
+Using Beetle, peripherals that share a coordinator can directly communicate with one another, many applications can use a peripheral simultaneously, and peripherals can share phone services such as its sensors as well as data from the Internet.

-### Tock
+### Next-Gen Mote Platforms

+Forthcoming...

 ### Hails

-Hails is a web platform framework that obivates the traditional tradeoff in extensible web applications between privacy/confidentiality and extensibility.
+Hails is a web platform framework that obviates the traditional trade-off in extensible web applications between privacy/confidentiality and extensibility.
 Hails leverages language-level information flow control in Haskell to enable feature rich applications to share data while ensuring that security policies are carried over and enforced along with the data.
 Traditionally, web applications allow extensibility by exposing an API.
-"Blessed" third-party apps that granted access to the API (or a subset of the API) are entrusted with (often senstive) user data to do what they please.
-This is problematic not only because third-party app developers may be malicious, but more practically because it reduces the trustworthiness of a platform to the least trustworthy third-party developers (who is often incetivized to prioritize features over security).
+"Blessed" third-party apps that granted access to the API (or a subset of the API) are entrusted with (often sensitive) user data to do what they please.
+This is problematic not only because third-party app developers may be malicious, but more practically because it reduces the trustworthiness of a platform to the least trustworthy third-party developers (who is often incentivized to prioritize features over security).
 Hails addresses this problem by tying security policies to data using information-flow-control labels.
 In Hails, a common, trusted, platform ensures that apps that have seen sensitive data may communicate with users, files,